Highest5-YearGIC Ratesmaple leaf

 Cashable vs. Non-Redeemable 5-Year GICs

-The main difference between cashable and non-redeemable GICs is that cashable GICs can be cashed in without penalties, while non-redeemable GICs can’t be cashed-in at all.
+The main difference between cashable and non-redeemable GICs is that cashable GICs can be cashed in without penalties, while cashable GICs can’t be cashed in at all.
 While your bank or GIC provider may offer exceptions to this, such as if you’re facing financial difficulties, it’s not guaranteed that you can get out of a non-redeemable GIC early.
-In exchange for this, cashable GICs have lower interest rates compared to non-redeemable GICs.
+In exchange for their cashability, cashable GICs have lower interest rates compared to non-redeemable GICs.

 The interest rate offered can be significantly different.
-For example, BMO’s 1-year cashable GIC offered a rate of 3.00% as of August 2023, while BMO’s 1-year non-redeemable GIC offered a rate of 5.10%.
-That’s almost double the interest rate for non-redeemable!
+For example, as of August 2024, BMO’s 1-year cashable GIC offered a rate of 3%, while BMO’s 1-year non-redeemable GIC offered a rate of 4%.